-Mitigation actions are activities or projects that support the accomplishment of the goals and mission.
-Flood mitigation actions are sustained actions taken to reduce or eliminate long-term risk to people and property from flood hazard and its effects.
+Mitigation actions are activities or projects that support the accomplishment of the goals and mission of your local hazard mitigation plan.
+Flood-related mitigation actions are sustained actions taken to reduce or eliminate long-term risk to people and property from flood hazard and its effects.
 As natural disasters become more frequent and costly from which to recover, implementation of mitigation actions becomes ever more important.
 According to the National Institute of Building Sciences, every \$1 spent on federal mitigation grants towards flood mitigation prevents an average \$7 in post disaster recovery and repair costs.
 Simply put, mitigation saves money.